We moved to Indonesia! There is a story I’ll share with more time (ha), but, as per usual,

 I was in a car wreck last night on my way home from a book club meeting.
-I’m okay, but the car is totaled.
-I was driving south on Craycroft when a north-bound SUV made a left turn directly in front of me.
-We smashed into each other and swirled around a bit.
-While searching for my phone and the rest of all my things, I noticed two people by the other car: the driver was on his phone, and the other man, white-haired and wearing all black, was getting out of the passenger door.
-Seth laughed; I thought he looked like a Catholic priest!
+I’m okay, but the car was totaled.
+The other driver made a left in front of me, and I smashed into him.
+Pretty unsettling.
+While searching for my phone and the rest of all my things, I noticed two people by the other car.
+There was the driver was on his phone, and the other man, white-haired and wearing all black, was stepping out of the passenger-side door.
+Seth, the one with more catholic sympathies, laughed as I thought the passenger looked like a priest!

-Three or four kind, burly black men came around to see if they could help.
-I found my phone and made a call to Seth when they started asking me, “where’s the man who was in this car? (pointing at my van) Did he just run off?
+Three or four kind, burly black men came around to see if they could help me.
+I found my phone and made a call to Seth when they started asking, “where’s the man who was in this car? (pointing at my van) Did he just run off?
 He just ran away!
-Did someone call the police yet?”
+Did someone call the police yet?!”
 I explained I was the driver and was alone.
 Not everyone heard my response, and one of the other men came and asked me, “Where did the driver go?
 You were the passenger?”
 When I explained I was the driver, he asked where my passenger went.
-Apparently the other driver had also been alone, I learned later.
+I learned later that the other driver had been alone as well.
+Thank you, Father.

 I like Paul more now than I used to.
 He was sort of a busy mom.
 Although, he has the more interesting missionary map.
 Mine looks more like the floor-plan of our house, and it follows up and down the hall and back and forth from the kitchen to the bathroom and living room about a billion times before lunch.
 But he was on top of God’s call.
 Paul loved God more than he hated opposition.
 If he wasn’t on his way to prove (or re-prove) the true nature of Jesus to the lost and young believers, he was anxious to do so.
 And he kept the secret to contentedness in all things.